Orin-Labs/www/public/memo.md

 Tutoring is incredibly simple in concept, yet extremely difficult in execution.

 When you buy tutoring services, you’re rarely buying information.
-Everything a tutor will teach you is available, for free, and only one Google search away.
+Everything a tutor will teach you is available for free, and only one Google search away.
 So why do we still spend so much money on tutoring?

-It turns out, tutors are more than just almanacs.
-It’s not the content that’s important anymore—it’s the _teaching_.
+Well, tutors are more than just almanacs.
+It’s not the content that’s important—it’s the _teaching_.

-Tutors manage schedules, hold students accountable, and provide tailored lesson content and resources.
-Tutors have to be empathetic, manage parents, plan for the long-term, and have curricular opinions.
+Great tutors manage schedules, hold students accountable, and provide tailored lesson content and resources.
+They have to be empathetic, manage parents, plan for the long-term, and have curricular opinions.

 Ultimately, we pay tutors to guide our learning journeys—to feel confident we're progressing in the right direction with expert support.